Why Do Cyclists Wear Sunglasses? 3 Main Reasons Explained!

 If you don’t have cycling sunglasses, get one.
 They will make your ride much more comfortable and safe.
 Read my handy guide on how to choose cycling sunglasses.

-They will protect your eyes against elements like the wind, dust, water, etc., but also harmful UV rays, bugs, and insects.
+They will protect your eyes against elements like wind, dust, water, etc., but also harmful UV rays, bugs, and insects.

 This protection will ensure that you prevent potential health issues, loss of control over your bike because of bugs flying into your eye, and other scenarios.